Crediton Flag Project

 The project, initiated by Crediton Arts Centre as part of the 2013 Crediton Festival, was taken over by the Town Team in 2015.
 Originally inspired by the Mortonhampstead Flag Festival, Crediton’s flags have in turn been imitated by other towns in Devon and beyond.

 In its first year the project was paid for by Mid Devon District Council through the High Street Innovation Fund (HSIF), a government grant aimed at regenerating town centres.
-Last year we were delighted to receive a further grant from the HSIF, in recognition of the important role played by creativity in keeping our High Street alive.
-We are also grateful for support from Crediton Town Council and many local traders, who not only contribute financially to the project but volunteer to put the flags up and take them down again.
+In 2016 we were delighted to receive a further grant from the HSIF, in recognition of the important role played by creativity in keeping our High Street alive.
+We are also grateful for regular support from Crediton Town Council and many local traders, who have not only contributed financially to the project but volunteer to put the flags up and take them down again.

 The Fourth Crediton Flag Project 2016